Sault Ste. Marie, Ontario: Sports

 Former Sault Memorial Gardens; the memorial tower now forms part of the new GFL Memorial Gardens.

 The Sault Ste.
 Marie Greyhounds are the city's most recognized sports team having existed since the formation of the Northern Ontario Hockey Association in 1919.
 The Hounds won national championships twice including the 1993 Memorial Cup and the 1924 Allan Cup.
 The Greyhounds play in the GFL Memorial Gardens, a state-of-the-art downtown arena that replaced the Sault Memorial Gardens in 2006.
-The current Hounds have retired five jerseys since joining the Ontario Hockey League in 1972: #19 Joe Thornton, #1 John Vanbiesbrouck, #4 Craig Hartsburg, #10 Ron Francis, #5 Adam Foote, and #99 Wayne Gretzky.
+The current Hounds have retired seven jerseys since joining the Ontario Hockey League in 1972: #7 Jeff Carter, #19 Joe Thornton, #1 John Vanbiesbrouck, #4 Craig Hartsburg, #10 Ron Francis, #5 Adam Foote, and #99 Wayne Gretzky.

 Sault Ste.
 Marie also had a team in hockey's first professional league.
 The Sault Ste.
 Marie Marlboros or 'Canadian Soo' team played in the International Professional Hockey League from 1904 to 1907.

 Sault Ste.
 Marie hockey teams have boasted a number of Hockey Hall of Fame members, including Sault natives or residents Phil Esposito, Tony Esposito, Ron Francis, and Didier Pitre, as well as Sault team members Gerry Cheevers, Paul Coffey, Bill Cook, Bun Cook, Wayne Gretzky, Newsy Lalonde, George McNamara, and Marty Walsh.

 National Hockey League All-Stars Joe Thornton and Jeff Carter played their entire OHL careers as members of the Greyhounds.
 Recently retired NHL players from the Sault Ste.
 Marie area include centre Tyler Kennedy, centre Jordan Nolan, and centre Chris Thorburn.
 Current NHL players include Winnipeg Jets defenceman Colin Miller.

 Sault Ste.
 Marie native Paul Maurice is the current coach of the NHL's Florida Panthers, leading the team to his and their first Stanley Cup in the 2023-24 season and has otherwise been a head coach for parts of 25 seasons with the Hartford/Carolina franchise, Toronto Maple Leafs, Winnipeg Jets, and the Panthers, becoming the league's youngest ever coach at the age of 28 in 1995, and taking Carolina to the Stanley Cup Finals in 2002.
 Notably, former Greyhound player and coach Ted Nolan coached parts of 5 seasons in the NHL with the Buffalo Sabres and the New York Islanders, winning the Jack Adams Trophy as the NHL Coach of the Year in 1998 with the Sabres.